MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/content-library-cleanup-tool.md

 - The tool doesn't support removing content from the site server, which has a single content library.
 When the site server also has the distribution point role, if a package isn't targeted to the server, the package is still in the single content library.<!-- MEMDocs#905 -->

-- The tool doesn't support a content-enabled cloud management gateway or a cloud-based distribution point.
+- The tool doesn't support a content-enabled cloud management gateway.

 - The user account that runs the tool must have permissions the same as the **Full Administrator** security role in Configuration Manager.